Shimla-Amritsar flight service flagged off

-Regular flight service between Shimla and Amritsar was flagged off by Shimla MP and former Himachal Pradesh BJP president Suresh Kashyap on Saturday.
+The Jubbarhatti airport in the suburbs of Shimla will also be expanded.
+Suresh Kashyap, Shimla MP

-He said this service will provide a boost to tourism and will be beneficial for the state.
-He added that soon the Jubbal Hatti airport in the suburbs of the state capital will also be expanded, according to a statement issued here.
+Kashyap, who is Shimla MP, said that the service would provide a boost to tourism and would be beneficial for the state.
+He added that soon, the Jubbarhatti airport in the suburbs of the state capital would also be expanded, according to a statement issued here.

 Tribune Shorts